dqops/dqo/docs/integrations/airflow/table-import-operator.md

+---
+title: Airflow Table Import Operator with Example DAG
+---
-# Table import operator
+# Airflow Table Import Operator with Example DAG
-Read this reference to learn how to use the DQOps Apache Airflow operator for importing metadata of tables to DQOps for further data quality monitoring.
+Read this reference to learn how to use the Apache Airflow operator for importing metadata of tables for further data quality monitoring and testing.

 ## Overview